derekgwu/derekgwu/README.md

 ## 👋  Hi, I’m Derek Chen
-- 👀 I’m interested in software engineering, cloud computing, full stack development, and DevOps
-- 💼 Worked For Amazon Web Services, Flexwind, Open Guidelines, George Washington University
-- 🌱 I’m currently learning AWS features and operating systems
+- 👀 Cloud for IBM and AWS, Software Engineer for Flexwind and Open Guidelines
 - 📫 How to reach me: dchen4002@gmail.com
 - 😄 Pronouns: He/Him